Justintime50/proxlist/README.md

 </div>

-Finding and storing a list of proxies can be taxing - especially ones that are free and actually work. `proxlist` will validate and return a rotating random proxy to you so you don't need to keep a list of proxies or ensure the list is still valid.
+Finding and storing a list of proxies can be taxing - especially ones that are free and actually work. `proxlist` will validate and return a rotating random proxy so you don't need to keep a list of proxies or ensure the list is still valid.

 Proxies are returned in the form of strings (eg: `ip:port`).

 These proxies come from all over the world and may not be performant for a production application.
-For a production application, you should really use a paid proxy service or a self-hosted solution.
+Instead, you should use a paid proxy service or a self-hosted solution.
 This package is intended for testing purposes and there are no guarantees about where the data sent through these proxies goes or how it's handled.
-The list of proxies rotates rapidly and is free and open source - your mileage may vary.
+The list and quality of proxies rotates rapidly - your mileage may vary.

 ## Install